 Perhaps you would like the debugger to execute the "for" loop until the loop counter, $i, is equal to 3.
 In that case, you would first set a breakpoint on that line.
 Then, set a condition for that breakpoint: In the Debug window's Breakpoints tab, right-click on the breakpoint, select "Edit Condition", and enter "$i = 3" as the watch expression.
 Then use the Go command to execute up to that point where $i is equal to 3, which is confirmed in the Variables tab in the Debug window.

-Once you have worked your way through the Debug Demo project, as we have done above, you will likely want to try out the debugger on your own project.
+Once you have worked your way through the Debug Demo project, as I have done above, you will likely want to try out the debugger on your own project.
 To get started, choose New from the File menu.
 At that point you can choose to create a Zend Framework project, or a regular PHP project, or a non-PHP generic project.

 The above discussion should be more than enough to get you started on using the debugging capabilities of Zend Studio, and dramatically increase the ease and speed with which you are able to debug your PHP code.